rzzzwilson/morse/morse_trainer/README.rst

 * Teach sending and receiving morse
     * SEND listens to morse sounds and displays the decoded morse
     * RECEIVE sounds morse and listener types in the received characters
-* Have a "practice communication" mode, computer is other end?
 * Uses both Koch and selectable characters approaches
 * User can vary char and word speeds independently
 * Program keeps learning statistics for feedback

+Nice to have:

+* Have a "practice communication" mode, computer is other end?
 * Multiple users, each with own history/statistics (so, login)

 Implementation